10 tips for video interview success

-The recent shift to remote working will affect the way interviews are undertaken, so don’t be surprised if your prospective employer suggests a virtual meet-up ahead of a face-to-face interview.
-Instead, use these steps to prepare for your brilliant (virtual) first impression.
+The recent shift to remote working affects the way companies talk to candidates.
+While in-person interviews are still common, video interviews are increasingly popular – especially for remote jobs or companies that work from home.
+In this day and age, don’t be surprised if your prospective employer suggests a virtual meet-up ahead of a face-to-face interview.

 The day before your video interview, have a test run.
 Organise a test call with a family member or friend – this will ensure that the camera and microphone both work.
 Run through some interview questions and answers and ask the family member or friend to provide you with any feedback.